beneath-hq/beneath/docs/overview/replay-derive.md

 ---
-title: Replay and Derive Streams
+title: Replay and derive streams
 description: How Beneath uses event logs to make it easy to derive streams and synchronize systems
 menu:
   docs: